A2Amir/Advanced-Lane-Line-Finding/README.md

 <p align="right">

-6. Finding the Lines: Search from Prior

-since consecutive frames are likely to have lane lines in roughly similar positions it is reasonable to assume that the lines will remain there in future video frames. detect_similar_lines() uses the previosly calculated line_fits to try to identify the lane lines in a consecutive image.
+6. Finding the Lines: Search from Prior:Ssince consecutive frames are likely to have lane lines in roughly similar positions it is reasonable to assume that the lines will remain there in future video frames. detect_similar_lines() uses the previosly calculated line_fits to try to identify the lane lines in a consecutive image.
 If it fails to calculate it, it invokes detect_lines() function to perform a full search.

  <p align="right">